-After giving further effect to our sale of shares of common stock in this offering at an assumed public offering price of \$ per share, which is the last reported sale price of our common stock on the Nasdaq Global Select Market on , 2020, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of September 30, 2020 would have been approximately \$ million, or approximately \$ per share.
-This represents an immediate increase in as adjusted net tangible book value of \$ per share to our existing stockholders and an immediate dilution in as adjusted net tangible book value of approximately \$ per share to new investors purchasing common stock in this offering.
-Dilution per share to new investors purchasing common stock in this offering price per share after this offering from the assumed public offering price per share paid by new investors.
+After giving further effect to our sale of 2,380,000 shares of common stock in this offering at the public offering price of \$76.00 per share and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of September 30, 2020 would have been approximately \$421.4 million, or approximately \$10.67 per share.
+This represents an immediate increase in as adjusted net tangible book value of \$3.88 per share to our existing stockholders and an immediate dilution in as adjusted net tangible book value of approximately \$65.33 per share to new investors purchasing common stock in this offering.
+Dilution per share to new investors purchasing common stock in this offering is determined by subtracting as adjusted net tangible book value per share after this offering from the public offering price per share paid by new investors.